 At the onset, the big picture message of Revelation is that God is victorious, and we have to decide whose side we will be on.
 However, with varying views on interpreting the details of Revelation, it is difficult to make solid conclusions that inform our ecclesiology.
 Assuming that we can even venture to apply principles from John’s visions, my conclusion is that we cannot use this particular passage to point to a mandate that all ministries must be multi-ethnic.

 1. There is too much that the passage does not tell us.

-We simply do not have enough information that will help us determine how to apply this passage.
+We simply do not have enough information that will help us determine how to apply this passage to the makeup of a local church.
 It is not referring to a single ministry or local body.
 We do not know if the people in the multitude were all intermingled.
 We do know that John was able to distinguish different peoples and languages, making it possible that they were “grouped” together into homogenous, distinct but not separate sections.
 There is nowhere in the passage that gives us a command that we should do likewise, or that a local church body should look like this.
 We have plenty of mandates for the church that are clearly laid out in Scripture.
 This is not one of them.
-We do not have enough information for us to make the leap into identifying this as some kind of command.
+We do not have enough information for us to make the leap into identifying this as some kind of command for the local church.

 2. The identity of this multitude.

 This one primarily applies within the framework of a pre-millennial, pre-tribulation return of Christ.
 John records that these people “are the ones coming out of the great tribulation” (v.14).
 This tells us that they became believers after the church age, and they were not believers at the time of the rapture.
 It was during the time of great trial and suffering that this multi-ethnic crowd came to place their trust in Christ.
 At this point, the church at large has already been taken away with the first return of Christ.
 It really is a stretch to apply this passage to the church or to a ministry during the church age when it takes place after the church is gone.